Table of Contents

 - The thrombocytes get into contact with parts of the damaged blood vessel and stick to them.
 This process is called adhesion.

-- Via this process of adhesion, the thrombocytes are activated and develop numerous processes, with which they interlink, interact, and release the contents of their vesicles (ADP, thromboxane A2, and serotonin).
-This phase is called release reaction of the blood platelets.
+- Through this process of adhesion, the thrombocytes are activated and develop numerous processes.
+As a result, they interlink, interact, and release the contents of their vesicles (adenosine diphosphate (ADP), thromboxane A2, and serotonin).
+This phase is called the release reaction of the blood platelets.

 - The release of ADP causes other blood platelets (freshly recruited) in this area to become sticky and to attach to the originally activated platelets.
 This accumulation of thrombocytes is referred to as blood platelet aggregation.
-A mass forms from this accumulation of thrombocytes, which is called platelet clot or white thrombus.
+A mass is formed because of the accumulation of thrombocytes, which is called platelet clot or white thrombus.

 In the left tubule, there is a dull fluid, human blood plasma.
 By adding ADP, the thrombocytes are activated so that clots or white flakes form (right tubule).